Strata (Strata album)

-Strata is the self-titled debut album by the Californian music group Strata.
-The album was released on July 27, 2004 via Wind-Up Records.
+Strata is the debut album by the American rock band Strata.
+The album was released on July 27, 2004 via Wind-up Records.
 The songs "Never There (She Stabs)" and "The Panic" were released as singles, both having music videos.
-The song "Piece by Piece" was featured on the soundtrack to the 2004 movie The Punisher and the video game Madden NFL 2005.
+"The Panic" was also featured on the soundtrack to the 2005 video game WWE WrestleMania 21.The song "Piece by Piece" was featured on the soundtrack to the 2004 movie The Punisher and the video game Madden NFL 2005.
 The album is largely a re-recorded version of their second independent album, When It's All Burning.